leedrake5/CloudCal/README.md

 >shiny::runApp("your/computer/directory/CloudCal"

+## How to cite this software
+Beats me - this is the first time I've tried to do anything like this.
+Drop me an email at b.lee.drake@gmail.com if you have questions or need to address this step.

 ## References
 Lucas-Tooth, H.J., Price, B.J.
 1961.
 A Mathematical Method for the Investigation of Interelement Effects in X-Ray Fluorescence Analysis Metallurgia 64, 149–152.